-Solo Hope 1is the largest of the 3 Solo Hope Villas and sleeps 8 in 4 bedrooms.
-There are 2 double bedrooms, a double bedroom with an additional single bed (perfect for a family with a small children) and one single bedroom.
+Solo Hope 3 is the smaller of the 3 Villas Hope and sleeps 4 in 2 bedrooms.
 This villa can be rented separately or in combination with the other two villas to provide a unique and flexible summer sun destination.
 The house has it's own private garden with dining table and also shares the glorious terraces, pool, communal dining table, BBQ and pizza oven.
-It is connected to Solo Hope 2 through a secure connecting door that can be locked off when necessary.
-Two double bedrooms are located on the ground floor and are wheelchair accessible.
+It has one shared bathroom and one en suite.
+Both double bedrooms are located on the ground floor and are wheelchair accessible.

 |Nearest beach||Pantanagiani 9 km|

 |Nearest travel links||Nearest airport: Brindisi (Bari 100km) 20 km, Nearest railway: Ostuni 15 km|